-Best stretches for lower back pain:
+Best stretches for lower back pain

-A traditional yoga pose stretches your glutes, thighs, and the muscles you use to extend the spine.
+This traditional yoga pose stretches your glutes, thighs, and the muscles you use to extend the spine.

-This pose is relaxing and calming to the nervous system.
+The pose is relaxing and calming to the nervous system.
 It helps relieve pain and tension along the entire spine.
 Done regularly, it helps loosen tight muscles in the neck and back as well as increase flexibility.

 To perform the child's pose, follow these steps:

-- Start on all fours, sink your hips back and rest them on your heels.
+- Start on all fours, sink your hips back, and rest them on your heels.